 - Groupings (groups of groups)

-If your dissertation will be submitted through Moodle, the 18th September 2020 is the very latest date it will be possible to upload submissions and download any items you may need (this is in addition to the deadline set by your department).
-You will not be able to submit assignments for the 2019/20 academic year through Moodle after 18th September, and must make other arrangements with your course teachers for late submissions.
+If your dissertation is submitted through Moodle, the 14th September 2021 is the very latest date it will be possible to upload submissions and download any items you may need (this is in addition to the deadline set by your department).
+You will not be able to submit assignments for the 2020/21 academic year through Moodle after 14th September, and must make other arrangements with your course teachers for late submissions (eg sending directly to the departmental manager).

 You can download course files and folders in bulk via the Download Centre.